Officials

 No hay anuncios

-For the unions, it is essential not only that public sector salaries be revalued, but also that this increase be retroactive (from January 1, 2024) and multi-year, that is, that it cover more than one fiscal year.
-In fact, the current agreement was implemented in 2022 and expired in December 2024.
-Since then, wages have been frozen, which is why unions are demanding that the 2025 agreement be retroactive.
-The agreement came after it was established that public sector salaries should rise based on key economic indicators.
-This potential increase in public sector salaries could also be a catalyst for breaking the deadlock in negotiations between the CCOO and UGT unions and the Spanish employers' association, CEOE, for a new Agreement for Employment and Collective Bargaining.
-This guide for workers and companies when negotiating collective agreements also expires in 2025 and is therefore an open front for the social partners.
-Although the inflationary environment is less severe compared to recent years, unions will push for a wage increase, especially considering housing prices, while the CEOE is focusing on issues such as absenteeism.
+This potential increase in public sector salaries could also be a catalyst for breaking the deadlock in negotiations between the CCOO and UGT unions and the Spanish employers' association, CEOE, for a new Agreement for Employment and Collective Bargaining (AENC).
+This guide for workers and companies when negotiating collective agreements also expires in 2025 and is another front that the social partners are currently addressing.
+Although the inflationary environment is less severe compared to recent years, the unions will push for a wage increase, especially considering housing prices, while the CEOE is focusing on issues such as absenteeism.